Wednesday, January 07, 2009

-silent bowling frequently changed unavailingly
+silent bowling frequently changed unavailinglyvia cityofsound

 "When Nummo speaks, what comes from his mouth is a warm vapour which conveys, and itself constitutes, speech. ...Thus clothed, the earth had a language, the first language of this world and the most primitive of all time.
 Its syntax was elementary, its verbs few, and its vocabulary without eloquence.
 The words were breathed sounds scarcely differentiated from one another, but nevertheless vehicles.
 Such as it was, this ill-defined speech sufficed for the great works of the beginning of all things."